talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 ![multithreading visual representation][multithreading]

-Since threads share the same address space of the process, creating new threads and communicating between them is a lot more efficient.
+Since threads share the same address space of the process, creating new threads and having them communicate is a lot more efficient.

 Concurrency overall greatly improves the capacity of a computer - with it we simply can get a lot more done.
 But with great performance, comes a few issues.